Many different types of drinks contain compounds that may help reduce cholesterol levels or healthfully maintain them, such as oat and soy drinks.

 2. Soy milk

-The Food and Drug Administration (FDA) recommend consuming
+The Food and Drug Administration (FDA) recommends consuming

 3. Oat drinks